Once upon a time, in a

 "Of course!" said Odysseus, puffing out his chest and going down on one knee.
 "Here you are, your majesty."
 He bowed his head and held out the crystal with both hands.

 Odysseus, feeling something move in his hands, raised his head to stare wide-eyed at the crystal, which was now glowing brighter than ever.
 The crew, the guards, Queen Meidon, and the pirates all gathered around its brilliant white light as, with a painful shattering sound, the top of the crystal cracked.

 "Oh, for shit's sake…" muttered the Queen under her breath.

+The cracks on the crystal grew and grew until, to the complete shock of everyone who wasn't Queen Meidon, it hatched.
+The crystal fragments fell away to reveal a tiny yawning red dragon with three stumpy horns and two tiny wings.
 The crew and the pirates shared nervous glances.
 Emily whispered to Gwen, "Did we just kill a dragon to steal its baby?"

 "Then what, may I ask, does your highness intend to do with a live dragon?" asked Dorian.

 "As you are aware, the people of Chrysoros have been fighting a long and arduous war; hence the reason why I had to enlist your help.
 The war has raged on for ten years, but now, an end is in sight!
 I intend to use that dragon to create a weapon capable of winning me the war!
 Dragons have such wondrous powers, and my army's top researchers can't harness those powers from an unruly adult.
 We need to take the creature at birth and acclimatise it to the laboratory from the start of its life."